blackboxembedded/WunderLINQ-iOS/README.md

 ## Build Instructions
 1. Clone the project and open in Xcode

-2. Create an xml resource file called WunderLINQ/Secrets.swift with your own Google Maps API key and Spotify app ID it, like so:
+2. Create a file called WunderLINQ/Secrets.swift with your own Google Maps API key and Spotify app ID it, like so:
 ```swift
 struct Secrets {
     static let spotify_app_id = "YOUR_APP_ID_HERE"